FAForever/fa-coop/deployment.md

 ### Maps

 #### Updating
-* Go to `/opt/....../fa-coop/faf-coop-maps` and update (`git fetch`, then `git checkout` the tag)
+* Go to `/opt/featured-mods/faf-coop-maps` and update (`git fetch`, then `git checkout` the tag)
-* Run `./make_all.sh`
+* Run `pipenv run patch-coop-maps {git tag}`

 #### Adding a new map
 Insert new records into table `coop_map`.
 As type use `4` (custom coop map).
 Write down the id of the new record.
-Edit the `make_path.sh` in the faf-coop-maps folder.
-Add the new map folder in the declarative arrays MAP_IDS and MAP_TYPES.
+Edit the `patch-coop-maps.py` in the faf-coop-maps folder.
+Add the new map folder in the declarative coop_maps list.
 For MAP_IDS use the record id from the SQL row.
 For MAP_TYPES use the same type as in the SQL row.
 Now follow the regular instructions for update.

 ### Voice-Overs